infoatgodreams/GoDreams-Repository/Guardians Point of View/GP Child Safety.md

  - Children are not afraid to voice out concerns and highlight red flags if any, as well as work with CCI management to solve them.
  - Children participate in the decision making at CCIs
- - Children have reducing or no clinical indicators of physical abuse, sexual abuse or emotional abuse
+ - Children have  no post-admission clinical indicators of physical abuse, sexual abuse or emotional abuse
  - Children articulate a feeling of safety, their voice being heard, having 1 or more people they can talk to, and have minimal behavioral issues.
  - Caregivers confident in handling and responding to cases of abuse and child safety violations
- - Caregivers able to care for children without

 # Key Levers at CCIs

-Since this domain is a horizontal as well as a vertical, key levers will often intersect with eachother and with other domains.
+Since this domain is a horizontal (an essential part of multiple domains) as well as a vertical (core aspects need to be focussed on independently of other domains), key levers will often intersect with eachother and with other domains.
 Keeping this in mind, the **emphasis of this domain will be to sustain abd build**

 > [!info]- Children's Awareness & Rights